Shopify/Klint/docusaurus/docs/3-functions/images/createOffscreen.md

 ) => KlintOffscreenContext | HTMLImageElement
 ```

 Creates an offscreen canvas for drawing operations outside the main canvas.
+The best way to think about it is a transparent layer.

 ## Parameters
 - `id`: Unique identifier for accessing the offscreen canvas later